ssz-119/ssz-119.github.io/README.md

 **Code:** [View on GitHub](https://github.com/ssz-119/bellabeat-r)

-**Description:**

-- Goal: Analyze how Bellabeat, a high-tech company of health-focused smart products for women, can grow their marketing strategy by examining a competitor's smart device data.
+- **Goal**: Analyze how Bellabeat, a high-tech company of health-focused smart products for women, can grow their marketing strategy by examining a competitor's smart device data.
-- Tools: R, ggplot
+- **Tools**: R, ggplot
-- Skills: Data Cleaning and Transformation, EDA (Exploratory Data Analysis), Grouped Data Aggregation, Data Visualization
+- **Skills**: Data Cleaning and Transformation, EDA (Exploratory Data Analysis), Grouped Data Aggregation, Data Visualization

-**Results:**
+This analysis found that users who consistently tracked their sleep and steps were more engaged with the app, suggesting that personalized reminders could boost daily usage.
+These insights were shared using data visualizations in R, with recommendations aimed at improving user retention through targeted marketing strategies.

 ### Medical Insurance Costs Prediction

 **Code:** [View on GitHub](https://github.com/ssz-119/insurance-model)

-**Description:**

-- Goal: Explore the demographic and health factors that influence total medical insurance costs for individuals in the United States and build regression models to predict costs, includes a supporting exploratory data visualizations and a final presentation deck with key insights.
+- **Goal**: Explore the demographic and health factors that influence total medical insurance costs for individuals in the United States and build regression models to predict costs, includes a supporting exploratory data visualizations and a final presentation deck with key insights.
-- Tools: R, regression modeling
+- **Tools**: R, regression modeling
-- Skills: Data Wrangling, Statistical Analysis, Regression Modeling
+- **Skills**: Data Wrangling, Statistical Analysis, Regression Modeling

-**Results:**
+Using a linear regression model, I was able to predict individual insurance costs with approximately 80% accuracy, highlighting BMI, age, and smoking status as the most influential factors.
+The results were communicated with clear visuals and summary statistics to support data-driven pricing or wellness initiatives.

 ### Sephora Product Trends Analysis

 **Code:** [View on GitHub](https://github.com/ssz-19/sephora-trends)

-**Description:**

-- Goal:
-- Tools: SQL
+- **Goal**: Determine patterns in customer reviews and identify key attributes in popular products to understand what drives high demand to inform product and marketing strategies.
+- **Tools**: SQL, Python (pandas + matplotlib/seaborn)
-- Skills: Joins, Aggregates, Case, Subqueries, CTEs, Layered Analysis
+- **Skills**: Joins, Aggregates, Case, Subqueries, CTEs, Layered Analysis

-**Results:**
+This project displays important statistics and trends concisely through a set of dashboards followed by recommendations to inform marketing and merchandising decisions.

 ## Education